luisc29/africa-conflicts/README.md

 ![png](output_27_1.png)

-The next pieces of code is an analysis of the conflicts in 2015.
+The next pieces of code are an analysis of the conflicts in 2015.
 The query aggregates the data per day and counts the number of fatalities.
 The total of fatalities in 2015 was of 2705, and the most deadly day was January 3, with a death toll of 101 due to 7 conflicts.

 ```python